HallLabs/tracy_matdb/README.md

         "add {0} {1}".format(self.iter_count, self.cell_iter)
         "done {0} {1} {2}".format(self.iter_count, self.cell_iter, len(new_configs))
         ```
-        - Refer to `command()` method in `fitting.mtp.py` module for a complete status and it’s meaning.
+        - Refer to `command()` method in `fitting.mtp.py` module for a complete status and its meaning.
 - `jobfile.sh`
     - Contains `mtp` command to be executed.
-    - Each iteration has it’s own `mtp` commands need to be carried out.
+    - Each iteration has its own `mtp` commands needed to be carried out.
 - `iter_?.pkl` files in `Active` database.
-    - The `Active` database resides at `/root/codes/compute/MTP/{$FIT_NAME}/Active/active.{$FIT_NAME}` for our example `CoWV` structures (which would be `/root/codes/compute/MTP/CoWV/Active/active.CoWV`).
+    - The `Active` database resides at `/root/codes/compute/MTP/{$FIT_NAME}/Active/active.{$FIT_NAME}` for our example, `CoWV` structures (which would be `/root/codes/compute/MTP/CoWV/Active/active.CoWV`).
-    - Each iteration will have it’s `pkl` file generated at the `Active` database root directory.
+    - Each iteration will have its `pkl` file generated at the `Active` database root directory.
 Each `pkl` file contains the new structures for the specific iteration.
-Notice that, the number of structures in `new_training.cfg_iter_?` and `iter_?.pkl` should be the same.
+Notice that the number of structures in `new_training.cfg_iter_?` and `iter_?.pkl` should be the same.
-        - For example: if `new_training.cfg_iter_9` and `iter_9.pkl` should have the same number of structures.
-But `train.cfg_iter_10` minus `train.cfg_iter_9` might have less structures then in the two files.
-That is because QE calculation could fail on some of the new structures.
+        - For example: `new_training.cfg_iter_9` and `iter_9.pkl` should have the same number of structures.
+But `train.cfg_iter_10` minus `train.cfg_iter_9` might have less structures than in the two files.
+That is because the QE calculations could fail on some of the new structures.
         - `pkl` file is a python pickle file.
 - `matdb/templates/bash_build_ml.sh`
-    - the template file used to generate the `jobfile.sh` in the `Active` database root directory defined above.
+    - This template file is used to generate the `jobfile.sh` in the `Active` database root directory defined above.
 This template file works only for `QE` calculation.

 ## Monitoring Tips